 Transfer of business (TUPE)

 The law that applies is the European Communities (Protection of Employees on Transfer of Undertakings) Regulations 2003.
-The Regulations apply to an undertaking which can be a business, a charity or non-profit-making organisation.

 What is a transfer of undertakings?